 You don’t want a lot of outside opinions influencing your thoughts.
 This will contribute to insecurity in your relationships.

-Reason why is because there are tons of naysayers.
+The reason why is because there are tons of naysayers.
 Many people will have a very strong feeling about you being in a long distance relationship.
 That’s not your problem to explain yourself to make them understand.

 Nor should you have to!

-- Why not find some one closer
+- Why not find someone closer

 - A cheating partner